 Unfortunately, these stressful times serve as the perfect opportunity for scammers to strike.
 You’ve probably heard scam stories in the news, but do you know what to watch for?
 We share 10 current scams and what you can do to avoid getting tricked.
 And remember to trust your instincts: If it feels wrong, it likely is.

-How to Avoid These 6 Common Scams
+How to Avoid These 10 Common Scams

-1. Money Apps Scams
+1. Money App Scams

 Money apps like Venmo, PayPal, Apple Pay and Cash App are convenient ways to send and receive money.
 However, these apps can also be used by scammers to steal your money.
-In this current scam, a person asks to use your phone to make a call, but then says the person they were calling didn’t pick up and they need to send a text message instead.
+In this scam, a person asks to use your phone to make a call, but then says the person they were calling didn’t pick up and they need to send a text message instead.
 It may look like the person is texting, but these scammers use the opportunity to access money apps to transfer your money into their accounts.
-To prevent this common scam, change your money app settings to require multi-factor authentication, like a pin or thumbprint login, for use.
+To prevent this common scam, change your money app settings to require multi-factor authentication, like a pin number or thumbprint login, for use.

 2. Tech Support Scams